FedData is an R package implementing functions to automate downloading geospatial data available from several federated data sources.

 - Linux: Follow instructions for installing

 sfavailable at https://r-spatial.github.io/sf/, then install either from CRAN or GitHub.

-This package is a product of SKOPE (Synthesizing Knowledge of Past Environments) and the Village Ecodynamics Project through grants awarded to the Crow Canyon Archaeological Center and Washington State University by the National Science Foundation.
+This package is a product of SKOPE (Synthesizing Knowledge of Past Environments) and the Village Ecodynamics Project through grants awarded to the University of Montana, the Crow Canyon Archaeological Center, and Washington State University by the National Science Foundation.
 This software is licensed under the MIT license.
 Continuing development is supported by the Montana Climate Office.